vikash-ftw/Hyperledger-Fabric-Token-SDK/README.md

 curl localhost:9200/accounts/user1
 curl localhost:9200/accounts/user1/transactions
 ```

+**Owner registration:** `POST /wallets` creates a new token owner on demand — it
+registers and enrolls the identity with the Fabric CA and adds it to the Token SDK,
+so the handle is immediately valid as a `sender`/`recipient` in `/transfer`, `/lock`
+and `/redeem`.
+Custodial: this node holds the signing key.
+The handle is caller-supplied
+and permanent — there is no unregister API, so reusing one returns HTTP 400.
+The fixed wallets (`escrow`, `user1`, `user2`) come from `registerTokenWallets.sh` instead.

 **DvP semantics:** `/lock` moves tokens `sender -> escrow` and claims `orderId`.
 `/confirm` settles `escrow -> recipient`; `/cancel` returns them to the original